carlospolop/KAOSK-backdoors/README.md

 You will have a session of the victim's machine in Kali.

-If you have chose a backdoor created with msfvenom, backdoor-factory or unicorn, you will have a metasploit session in the victim.
-The metasploit's sessions can be configured to run post modules, meterpreter commands and shell commands in the config folder.
+If you had chosen a backdoor created using msfvenom, backdoor-factory or unicorn, you will have a metasploit session of the victim.
+The metasploit's sessions can be configured to automatically run post modules, meterpreter commands and shell commands in the config folder.
 This means that when you capture a metasploit sessions this modules and commands will run automatically.

-## How to configure which post modules, meterpreter commands and shell commands to use
+## How to configure which post modules, meterpreter commands and shell commands automatically run
-You just have to go to the config folder and the you will find some folders of differents OS.
-Go inside anyone and you will find some text documents where you can write which post modules, meterpreters commands and shell comands to use when you capture a session in a machine that uses the OS selected.
+You just have to go to the config folder and there you will find some folders of differents OS.
+Go inside anyone and you will find some text documents where you can write which post modules, meterpreters commands and shell commands run when you capture a session in a machine that uses the OS selected.

 ## Install
 python ./install.py